markalansmith/markalansmith.github.io/about.md

 title: About
 ---

-Hey, I'm Mark,
+I'm Mark,

-A Quant Developer working in Chicago @ Akuna Capital
+A Quant Developer working in Chicago @ <a href="http://www.akunacapital.com">Akuna Capital</a>

 Thanks for reading!